sungsoo-lim90/Stat491_Project/README.md

 * How to define and train the hybrid attention network and determine other extentions to aid learning
 * How to evaluate the performance of the HAN

+## Link to the Video Presentation

+The link to the Video Presentation on Youtube:

 ## Directories
 - src: source files